 In a federal election, we choose members of Parliament (MPs) to represent us in Ottawa.
 A by-election occurs when a seat in the House of Commons becomes vacant between general elections because the sitting MP passed away, resigns or becomes ineligible to sit for some other reason.
+A by-election is held on a date determined by the Governor in Council (the governor general acting on the advice of the prime minister and Cabinet).
 More than one by-election may be held at the same time.

 To vote in a federal by-election, you must:

 - be at least 18 years old on election day

 - live in the electoral district where the by-election is taking place (from the start of revision—which normally begins on the fourth day after the by-election is called—until election day)

 When you vote, you must prove your identity and address (for a list of accepted documents, click here).

 - Show one piece of identification issued by a Canadian government, whether federal, provincial or local, that contains your photo, name and address (for example, a driver's licence); or

 - Show two pieces of identification from a list authorized by the Chief Electoral Officer of Canada.
 Both must have your name and one must also have your address (such as a health card and utility bill); or

 - Declare your identity and address in writing and have someone who knows you and who is assigned to your polling place vouch for you.
 The voucher must be able to prove their identity and address.
 A person can vouch for only one person (except in long-term care institutions).

 Note: Pieces of identification must be in either English or French.
 In Nunavut, pieces of identification will also be accepted in Inuktitut.
 Expired documents are accepted.